Emergency Measures: Three Legal Changes to Help Address Somerville's Housing Crisis

 So where are the trucks?

 Since 2019, the median rent for a 2BR apartment has increased over 20%2.
 Despite the alarm sounding for 6 years, the fire has only gotten bigger.
-We must conclude that the actions taken so far by our government have not worked.
+We must conclude that the actions taken so far by our government have not been sufficient.

 No one wants to have their home flooded with thousands of gallons of water.
 It couldn’t be further from how you want to live every day.
 But when your house is on fire, it’s exactly what must be done to return to normalcy.